 CAISO TARIFF

 4.1 Agreement Subject to CAISO Tariff.
-This Agreement shall be subject to Section 29 of the CAISO Tariff which shall be deemed to be incorporated herein.
-The EIM Entity shall abide by, and will perform, all of the obligations of EIM Entities under the CAISO Tariff.
+This Agreement shall be subject to Section 29 of the CAISO Tariff, which shall be deemed to be incorporated herein.
+The EIM Entity shall abide by, and shall perform, all of the obligations of EIM Entities under the CAISO Tariff.

 ARTICLE V